-While winter may have taken its time getting here, cold weather can certainly impact your home.
+While winter may have taken its time getting here, freezing weather can certainly impact your home.
 You might be familiar with ice storms knocking out power to homes or overworked furnaces and boilers breaking down, but frozen gutters can also affect homes in Toronto and GTA.

 How do frozen gutters affect my home?